 Secrets of the Texas Criminal Justice System and Your Rights

 In every criminal prosecution, the accused has the right to a trial.
-If you have been accused of a Texas drug crime, whether to exercise your right to a trial is a decision only you can make.
+If you have been accused of a Texas drug crime.
+Whether to exercise your right to a trial is a decision only you can make.
 Your attorney can advise you but cannot make that decision for you.
 If you are interested in plea bargaining in Lubbock.
 Contact Texas Criminal Defense Group today.

 In many cases, however, it is likely that the State can prove a crime if the case goes to trial.
 In those cases, a defendant may not want to risk a trial if a negotiated outcome is likely to produce a more favorable result.
 The process of negotiating a resolution in a criminal case is known informally as “plea bargaining.”
 Most criminal prosecutions are resolved through plea bargaining.